History of the foreign policy of the United States: Nicaraguan canal

 In the Clayton–Bulwer Treaty of 1850 Washington and London found a diplomatic solution.
 To avert an escalating clash it focused on a Nicaragua Canal that would connect the Pacific and the Atlantic.
 The three main treaty provisions stated that neither nation would build such a canal without the consent and cooperation of the other; neither would fortify or found new colonies in the region; if and when a canal was built, both powers would guarantee that it would be available on a neutral basis for all shipping.
 However, disagreements arose and no Nicaragua canal was ever started, but the treaty remained in effect until 1901.
-By 1857–59, London dropped its opposition to American territorial expansion.
+By 1857–1859, London dropped its opposition to American territorial expansion.

-The opening of the transcontinental railroad in 1869 made travel to California fast, cheap and safe.
+The opening of the transcontinental railroad in 1869 made travel to California very fast, cheap and safe.
+It took six days from Chicago instead of six months.
 Americans lost interest in canals and focused their attention on building long-distance railways.
-The British, meanwhile, turned their attention to building the Suez Canal through Egypt.
+The British, meanwhile, turned their attention to the Suez Canal for fast access to India.
 London maintained a veto on American canal building in Nicaragua.
 In 1890s, the French made a major effort to build a canal through Panama, but it self-destructed through mismanagement, severe corruption, and especially the deadly disease environment.
 By the late 1890s Britain saw the need for much improved relations with the United States, and agreed to allow the U.S. to build a canal through either Nicaragua or Panama.
 The choice was Panama.
 The Hay–Pauncefote Treaty of 1901 replaced the Clayton–Bulwer Treaty, and adopted the rule of neutralization for the Panama Canal which the U.S. built; it opened in 1914.